DavyJonesLocker/ember-one-way-controls/README.md

 ## Compatibility

+- Version `2.x.x` of this addon will work on Ember versions `1.13.x` and up.
-This addon will work on Ember versions `2.x` and up.
+- Version `3.x.x` of This addon will work on Ember versions `2.x` and up.

 ## Installing the addon